cimiculka/cameronmiculka.github.io/_posts/2016-09-25-pharmacy-shutdowns.markdown

 publication: "West Hawaii Today"

 ---
-HONOKAA – For 72 years, the Hamakua Family Pharmacy served this town, filling 3,000 prescriptions a month.
+**HONOKAA**{: .dateline} &ndash;  – For 72 years, the Hamakua Family Pharmacy served this town, filling 3,000 prescriptions a month.

 "Pharmacy used to be enough just (to) stand-alone," said registered pharmacist Eileen Cheng.
 "So we didn't have to do anything else."